Pet Type:

 Diet & Nutrition

 Red-Eared Sliders are omnivores whose diet changes with age.
-Juveniles require more protein, while adults need more plant matter.
+Juveniles generally eat more protein-based foods, while adults usually benefit from a larger share of plant matter.

 Life StageDiet Focus